-(e) On receipt of your written confirmation and the correct deposit we will book your arrangements and issue a Confirmation Invoice.
+(e) On receipt of your correct deposit we will book your arrangements and issue a Confirmation Invoice.
 A contract will come into existence on the date on which we issue a Confirmation Invoice.
 When you make a booking you are confirming that you are at least 18 years of age and that you understand our booking conditions and have accepted them on behalf of yourself and all members of your party.
 All contracts with Abercrombie & Kent Limited are subject to these booking conditions.

 (g) If your booking is made through a travel agent, the Company will address all communications to that travel agent, who will act as agent for you in regard to all communications from us to you.
 All monies paid by you to a travel agent under or in contemplation of this contract will be held by the travel agent for the Company until such monies are forwarded to the Company.

 (h) The balance is due 60 days before departure.
 If it is not paid in time, we reserve the right to cancel your travel arrangements and retain your deposit.